Achievable rate region for three user discrete broadcast channel based on coset codes: Introduction

 \section{Introduction}

-The problem of characterizing the capacity region of a broadcast channel\footnote{Throughout this article we restrict attention to memoryless channel.
-Please refer to \cite{1998ADITI_Mas} or \cite{2006EIT_CovTho} for a definition.} (BC) was proposed by Cover \cite{197201TIT_Cov} in 1972, and he introduced a novel coding technique to derive achievable rate regions for particular degraded BCs.
+The problem of characterizing the capacity region of a general broadcast channel (BC) was proposed by Cover \cite{197201TIT_Cov} in 1972, and he introduced a novel coding technique to derive achievable rate regions for particular degraded BCs.
 In a seminal work aimed at deriving an achievable rate region for the general degraded BC, Bergmans \cite{197303TIT_Ber} generalized Cover's technique into what is currently referred to as superposition coding.
 Gallager \cite{197403PPI_Gal} and Bergmans \cite{197403TIT_Ber} concurrently and independently proved optimality of superposition coding for the class of degraded BCs.
 This in particular yielded capacity region for the scalar additive Gaussian BC.
 However, the case of general discrete BC (DBC) remained open.
-This (problem) led to the discovery of another ingenious coding technique\footnote{We remark that general DBC is richer in terms of the strategies it permits.}.
-Gelfand \cite{197707PIT_Gel} proposed an ingenious coding technique for a particular 2-DBC.
-In 1979, Marton \cite{197905TIT_Mar} proposed the technique of binning.
-In conjunction with superposition, she derived the largest known achievable rate region for the general two user DBC (2-DBC).
-A generalization \cite[p.391 Problem 10(c)]{CK-IT2011} of superposition and binning to incorporate a common message is the largest known achievable rate region for the general 2-DBC and it’s capacity is yet unknown.\footnote{It is of interest to note that though superposition and binning were known in particular settings \cite{197201TIT_Cov}, \cite{197707PIT_Gel}, it’s generalization led to fundamentally new ideas.
-For example, the description of a rate region using an auxiliary random variable \cite{197303TIT_Ber} and the technique of binning have proved to be invaluable in deriving information theoretic achievable rate regions.}
+This led to the discovery of another ingenious coding technique by Gelfand \cite{197707PIT_Gel}.
+In 1979, Marton \cite{197905TIT_Mar} generalized Gelfand's technique \cite{197707PIT_Gel} into what is currently referred to as \textit{binning}.
+In conjunction with superposition, she derived the largest known achievable rate region \cite{197905TIT_Mar} for the general two user DBC ($2-$DBC).
+A generalization \cite[p.391 Problem 10(c)]{CK-IT2011} of superposition and binning to incorporate a common message yields \textit{Marton's rate region}, the current known largest achievable rate region for the general $2-$DBC and it’s capacity is yet unknown.\footnote{It is of interest to note that though superposition and binning were known in particular settings \cite{197201TIT_Cov}, \cite{197707PIT_Gel}, it’s generalization led to fundamentally new ideas. }